brunothg/x730-script/README.md

 3. `uv`

+## Development

+In order to run the program without installation and/or compiling uvx (e.g. `uvx --refresh . -vvvv --help`) can be used.

 ## Usage

 Use default GUI or terminal possibilities for poweroff/reboot or press the button of you PI's case (short reboot, long shutdown).